tomfinnegan/Memory-game/README.md

 5 change the current working directory to the location where you want the cloned directory to be made.

 6 type git clone, and then paste the URL

+ 7 All images of the git clone images are in the images folder [images can be found here](https://github.com/tomfinnegan/Memory-game/tree/master/images)
 ### Credits